 The good news is that there are plenty of food options for vegetarians to choose from.
 Here is a rundown of popular veggie dishes you can order along the way:-

-Breakfast in Spain and Portugal is a simple affair – you´ll find that most places offer a simple continental breakfast of pan (bread) with butter, jam, cheese or (my favourite) crushed tomatoes, all washed down with strong coffee and orange juice.
+Breakfast in Spain and Portugal is a simple affair – you´ll find that most places offer a simple continental breakfast of pan (bread) with butter, jam, cheese or (my favourite) crushed tomatoes and garlic, all washed down with strong coffee and orange juice.
 Some hotels will also offer cereal, little pastries and fruit to go along.

 Parrillada de Verduras

-Verduras is the Spanish word for vegetables so when this appears on the menu, you know that you´re in for a treat.
-Parrillada de Verduras is basically a big, steaming plate of pan-fried vegetables (usually with a healthy serving of garlic.
-Also, look out for any dishes that serve individual vegetables.
+Verduras is the Spanish word for vegetables so when this appears on the menu, you know that you’re in for a treat.
+Parrillada de Verduras is basically a big, steaming plate of pan-fried vegetables (usually with a healthy serving of garlic).
+Also, look out for any dishes that are served as individual vegetables.
 Steamed or fried Asparagus is a popular option.

 Vegetables grow in abundance in the hot and fertile lands of Spain and Portugal so you will usually see salad or ensalada (Spanish) salada (Portuguese) on the menu of most restaurants throughout the year.

 Pimientos de Padron